AbubakerSalah/print-forge/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-# PrintForge
+# PrintForge – Frontend Demo

-PrintForge is your go-to platform for discovering and sharing 3D printing files.
-Join our community of creators and explore a vast library of user-submitted models.
-Whether you're new to 3D printing or a seasoned maker, PrintForge offers an open space for creativity and collaboration.
+PrintForge is a demo project I built to practice working with Next.js, TypeScript, and Tailwind CSS.
+It’s a static site with multiple pages and clean routing, designed to showcase responsive layouts and a smooth user experience.

-The platform is built using **Next.js** and **TypeScript**, ensuring a fast, scalable, and type-safe experience.
-The styling is powered by **Tailwind CSS**, and fonts are optimized using **Next/font** for enhanced performance.
-The Figma design for the platform was created by **Scrimba** as part of a learning project while studying Next.js.
+The project is based on a Figma design from Scrimba, which I implemented while learning Next.js.
+I also used Next/font for better performance and typography.
+While it doesn’t include backend features, the focus here is on building a polished frontend that could be expanded into a full platform in the future.